rm-hull/turmites/README.md

 See http://turmites.destructuring-bind.org for a running example.
-By default one ant is automatically created; Extra ants may be added by clicking on the canvas. **PLEASE NOTE:** _For some reason, neither Chromium v22 or Google Chrome v23 on Ubuntu 12.10 works properly when rendering to the HTML canvas._
+By default one ant is automatically created; Extra ants may be added by clicking on the canvas.

 Rules may be specified by adding a `rule=...` parameter, of which some permissible values are shown below.